How aerosol cream works

 - Jazz up a store-bought pie by piping spray-can whipping cream around the edges;

-- Real whipped cream just can’t compete when it comes to how spray-can whipping cream spreads out on top of food.
+- Real whipped cream just can’t compete when it comes to how spray-can whipping cream spreads out and presents on top of food.

 Real whipped cream